Skip to content

 Keycloak Integration in Docker Network

-The following properties must be set in the application.yml file:
+To configure a custom Keycloak instance for AIIDA, the following properties must be set in the application.yml file or using environment variables.

 Additionally, Keycloak requires a configured frontend URL to validate the issuer URI.
 This is specified using the KC_HOSTNAME variable in the compose.yml file.
 The provided compose.yml file provides a preconfiguration of these values for keycloak, you can configure it using the environments: